JonatanHogild/Ansible_on_management_vm/README.md

 ## Scope and Limitations
 - ### 7.1.
 Scope
-   * Instructions for installing and configuring Rocky Linux as a golden image.
+   * Instructions for installing and configuring Ansible for an enterprise environment.
-   * Instructions for how to work within Proxmox VE (9.1.1), create and manage VMs.
+   * Instructions for creating Ansible inventories and playbooks.

 - ### 7.2.
 Limitations
    * This guide is not intended for production-grade, multi-node clusters or advanced HA setups.
-   * Hardware compatibility varies; If unsure, check <a href=https://docs.rockylinux.org/10/guides/minimum_hardware_requirements>hardware requirements</a> before proceeding.
    * Network configuration is for now limited to a single-node setup and may not apply to complex environments.
    * Instructions may become outdated as software updates; always verify with the official documentation.
 <br>